JeroenMols/jeroenmols.github.io/hugo-code/content/blog/001-blog-creation/index.md

 ---
 title: How I created my blog
 published: true
-header:
-  teaser: img/blog/jekyll.png
-  imgcredit: Image by Jekyll, https://choosealicense.com/licenses/cc-by-4.0/, cropped
 tags:
 - howto
 date: '2015-04-25'
 slug: blog-creation
+featureimagecaption: Image by Jekyll, https://choosealicense.com/licenses/cc-by-4.0/, cropped
 ---

 For quite some months, I've been planning to create a website and start blogging about the things I'm passionate about.
 Last week, I finally decided to setup a [portfolio](http://jeroenmols.github.io) and [blog](http://jeroen.mols.github.io/blog) using GitHub pages and Jekyll.